 Power outages can be unpredictable.
 Sometimes, they come with a big storm or a record-breaking heat wave.
 Other times, they can come out of the blue, such as when a transformer blows or the power grid goes down.
-Regardless, the best thing you can do is be prepared with a generator at the ready to help you navigate this frustrating time.
-With a whole house generator, you’ll be able to power your property and live or work more comfortably while minimizing financial losses during periods of prolonged power outage.
+Regardless, being prepared with a whole house generator is the best thing you can do to help you navigate this frustrating time.
+When you purchase a generator for your home, you’ll be able to power your property and live or work more comfortably while minimizing financial losses during periods of prolonged power outage.

 Not convinced a whole house generator is worth it?
 Keep reading!

 Whole house generators, also commonly known as standby generators, do just what the name implies – they power your entire house with electricity.
 A whole house generator is a generator that runs on natural gas or liquid propane and is hooked up to an existing gas line.
 They are designed to kick in automatically when the power goes out so that you, as a home or business owner, don’t experience an interruption in power.
 So when the power goes out you don’t have to do anything, simply sit back and wait for the generator to kick in.

 In contrast, portable generators need to be manually hooked up with extension cords in the event of a power outage.
 A portable generator will also only power a few household appliances for a short period as opposed to the entire house.

 What Does a Whole House Generator Cost?